BabylonJS/JsRuntimeHost/Documentation/DebugJavascriptDevTools.md

 You can use Chromium DevTools to debug your JavaScript while running with the V8 JavaScript engine (Default Engine for Android).

 ## Add the Remote Target URL
-Depending on which Chromium-based browser you're using (Edge or Chrome), navigate to `edge://inspect` or `chrome://inspect`.
+On whichever Chromium-based browser you're using (Edge or Chrome), navigate to `about://inspect`.
 Click `Configure...` and in the target discovery settings add an entry `localhost:{port}`, where `{port}` is consistent with the one supplied to the call in [AppRuntime_V8.cpp](https://github.com/BabylonJS/JsRuntimeHost/blob/f487c7b3f89b407e95a53543a06a34f1a1fbb860/Core/AppRuntime/Source/AppRuntime_V8.cpp#L85) and [AppRuntime_JSI.cpp](https://github.com/BabylonJS/JsRuntimeHost/blob/09c5acc49a6a64dec0e62075aebac6ad0a32aa93/Core/AppRuntime/Source/AppRuntime_JSI.cpp#L39).

 ![Target discovery settings](Images/DevTools/chrome-targets.png)